If you struggle with social anxiety, these 10 signs indicate that it could be something more and you might be on the autism spectrum.

 “Are they angry with me?
 What are they trying to say?”
 I’d misunderstand other people during my interactions with them, and I didn’t know what I’d done – people often don’t make it clear why I’ve annoyed them.

 I struggled to understand humor when I was younger.
 I would laugh along as a means of fitting in socially, regardless of whether or not I understood the joke.
 I also didn’t understand why people were laughing at something I said that wasn’t intended to be funny.

 10. Masking my autistic traits.

 It’s beyond the level of being a safety behavior, but because I was unwilling to embrace my autism, I didn’t speak about it at all.
 I would mask my autism.
-If I was in a safe position to unmask, I would have been a bit kinder to myself and navigate social situations in a way that feels most comfortable to me and focus on environments where I’m less likely to burn out.
+If I was in a safe position to unmask, I would have been a bit kinder to myself, navigated social situations in a way that feels most comfortable to me, and focused on environments where I’m less likely to burn out.

 Not all autistic people experience all of these, nor will those with social anxiety who experience all of these necessarily be autistic.
 But if you struggle with social anxiety and can relate to many of the signs on this list, you might be neurodivergent.

 More Autism & Neurodiversity Resources in The Ability Toolbox

 - Calm Strips: A Complete Guide to Fidget Stickers for Anxiety, Autism, & ADHD